linfengyu77/EFKAN/README.md

 # EFKAN: A KAN-Integrated Neural Operator For Efficient Magnetotelluric Forward Modeling
 ## Introduction
 ```
 This is an offical implementation of the Magnetotelluric Forward Modeling using the EFKAN as presented in the submitted papre: EFKAN: A KAN-Integrated Neural Operator For Efficient Magnetotelluric Forward Modeling.
-The source will be published once this paper be accepted.
+The source code will be published once this paper be accepted.
 ```
 ## Abstract
 ```